AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 What Happens with Hepatitis A?

 Viral diseases generally are transmittable.
 Hepatitis A is highly transmittable.
 It is usually spread from person to person via a fecal-oral route, meaning via fecal contamination of food.
-It is usually a mild hepatitis, and many people do not know they are infected.
+It is usually a mild disease, and many people do not know they are infected.
 The virus is eliminated by the body rapidly, and it does not bring about long-term damage.
 Fortunately, safe and effective vaccines are available to prevent HAV.

 How Does Hepatitis A Spread?

-Hepatitis A virus exists in the stool and it is spread from person to person via fecal contamination.
+Type A virus exists in the stool and it is spread from person to person via fecal contamination.
 It is spread via contaminated food or water by an infected person who gets small amounts of stool on his or her hands, does not wash his or her hands, and passes the stool onto food that is eaten by others.
-An example of this is outbreaks of hepatitis A in daycare centers for young children when employees don’t wash their hands after changing diapers, and then they pass the viruses to the next child they feed.
+An example of this is outbreaks of type A in daycare centers for young children when employees don’t wash their hands after changing diapers, and then they pass the viruses to the next child they feed.
 In addition, fecal contamination of water in which shellfish live can contaminate the shellfish, and the shellfish can pass the virus to people who eat the shellfish raw.

 Who Is at Risk for Hepatitis A?